MK-Scribe/bible_databases_deuterocanonical/sources/en/3-hermas/3-hermas.md

 **[9:127]** And I said, Sir, why then were those stones cast away which were rejected, seeing they also were carried through the gate, and delivered by the hands of these virgins into the building of this tower?

 **[9:128]** Seeing, said he thou takest care to inquire diligently into all things, hear also concerning those stones which were rejected.
-All these received the name of the Son of God, and with that the power of these virgins
+All these received the name of the Son of God, and with that the power of these virgins.

 **[9:129]** Having therefore received these spirits, they were perfected, and brought into the number of the servants of God; and they began to be one body, and to have one garment, for they were endued with the same righteousness, which they alike exercised.